raspberrypilearning/amazing-image-identifier/en/step_2.md

 --- collapse ---
 ---
-title: Click here if you need to install a programmer's text editor
+title: Install a programmer's text editor
 ---
-There are lots of different programmer's text editors, and they are usually free, so most programmers try a few before finding their favourite.
+There are lots of different text editors; they are usually free, so most programmers try a few before they find their favourite.
 As you become more experienced, you should try different editors to see if you find one that you enjoy more than the others.
 For now, try one of the following:

-+ Use [Thonny](https://thonny.org/) if you do all your text-based programming in Python.
-It's got a lot of helpful features that work with Python to help you program correctly, and to investigate if your program isn't working as expected.
++ If you do all your text-based prgramming in Python, use [Thonny](https://thonny.org/).
+It has a lot of helpful features that work with Python to help you program correctly, and to investigate if your program does not work as expected.

 + If you use a few different languages — for example, if you create web pages with HTML and CSS as well as Python applications — then [Visual Studio Code](https://code.visualstudio.com/) is a good choice.
 It offers less help for any particular language, but supports a lot of different languages.

 --- /collapse ---

-For this project, you’ll also  need some library code.
+For this project, you also need some library code.
 This is code written by other people and then provided to you so you don’t have to build all the parts of a program on your own.
 Python comes with a lot of libraries, but you also need some extra ones.
 Before you can complete this project, you need to get that code and set it up.
-How you do this will vary based on your operating system.
+Select your operating system below to find out how to set up your library code.

 --- collapse ---
 ---
-title: For Windows
+title: Windows
 ---

 The command to install the libraries you need uses **pip**, a tool to fetch Python code written by other people from the internet and set up so you can use it in your projects.
-It's important to use pip to install libraries, rather than just downloading them because some libraries need other libraries to work (these libraries are called their **dependencies**) and pip will automatically install those too.
+It is important to use pip to install libraries and not to just download them because some libraries need other libraries to work (these libraries are called their **dependencies**) and pip automatically installs those too.

 Conveniently, pip can be given a list of all the libraries a project needs, and told to install them all at once.
 These are usually included in a file called `requirements.txt`.